-We are lifelong summer residents of this community for 60+ years, and have been property owners.
+We are lifelong summer residents of this community for 60+ years, and have been property owners just around the corner for 55 years.
 We continue to enjoy the quite and smaller character of the Crystal Beach community.
 We have many Canadian friends in the neighborhood who strongly feel the same way.
 Many have moved from high-rise and densely populated areas like Toronto and the "Golden Horseshoe" to escape the very type of developments being proposed here.
 Crystal Beach is NOT the place for such a 10-story apartment building.